Plants for clay soil – rich moisture-lovers to add flowers, fragrance and foliage to your garden all year round

 10. Butterfly bush

-Flowering for up to six weeks in the summer, the butterfly bush loves to be in a sunny spot but avoid planting it in a windy location.
+Flowering for up to six weeks in the summer, these colourful plants will attract a whole range of pollinators to your garden.
+They love to be planted in a sunny spot but avoid very windy locations.

 FAQs